MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-authentication-application.md

 ---
-title: Access Cloud App Security with application context
+title: Access Defender for Cloud Apps with application context
-description: Learn how to design a web app to get programmatic access to Cloud App Security without a user. ms.date: 04/14/2021 ms.topic: reference
+description: Learn how to design a web app to get programmatic access to Defender for Cloud Apps without a user. ms.date: 04/14/2021 ms.topic: reference
 ---

-# Create an app to access Microsoft Cloud App Security without a user (preview)
+# Create an app to access Microsoft Defender for Cloud Apps without a user (preview)

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-This page describes how to create an application to get programmatic access to Cloud App Security without a user.
-If you need programmatic access to Cloud App Security on behalf of a user, see [Get access with user context](api-authentication-user.md).
+This page describes how to create an application to get programmatic access to Defender for Cloud Apps without a user.
+If you need programmatic access to Defender for Cloud Apps on behalf of a user, see [Get access with user context](api-authentication-user.md).
 If you aren't sure which access you need, see the [Managing API tokens](api-authentication.md) page.

-Microsoft Cloud App Security exposes much of its data and actions through a set of programmatic APIs.
-Those APIs will help you automate work flows and innovate based on Cloud App Security capabilities.
+Microsoft Defender for Cloud Apps exposes much of its data and actions through a set of programmatic APIs.
+Those APIs will help you automate work flows and innovate based on Defender for Cloud Apps capabilities.
 The API access requires OAuth2.0 authentication.
 For more information, see [OAuth 2.0 Authorization Code Flow](/azure/active-directory/develop/active-directory-v2-protocols-oauth-code).

 In general, you’ll need to take the following steps to use the APIs:

 - Create an Azure Active Directory (Azure AD) application.
 - Get an access token using this application.
-- Use the token to access Cloud App Security API.
+- Use the token to access Defender for Cloud Apps API.

-This article explains how to create an Azure AD application, get an access token to Microsoft Cloud App Security, and validate the token.
+This article explains how to create an Azure AD application, get an access token to Microsoft Defender for Cloud Apps, and validate the token.

 ## Create an app